Cohort-Based Active Modality Acquisition: Experiments

-To evaluate these strategies in practice, we require architectures that produce the necessary scores.
+To evaluate the \acp{af}, we require architectures that produce the necessary scores.
 The oracle, upper-bound, baseline, and random \acp{af} can be evaluated using a vanilla discriminative \acf{lf} model (\Cref{fig:model_architecture} A), as they operate on true labels $\ry_i$ and true scores $\rs_i^{\textnormal{acquired}}$ and $\rs_i^{\textnormal{avail}}$ (\Cref{sec:problem_formulation}).
-In contrast, our proposed imputation-based \acp{af} are grounded in counterfactual reasoning: They require the model to predict how its output would change if a missing modality were present.
-This necessitates a more sophisticated architecture that combines the discriminative classifier with a generative component capable of imputing the missing modality (\Cref{fig:model_architecture} B).
+In contrast, our proposed imputation-based \acp{af} require the model to predict how its output would change if a missing modality were present.
+This necessitates an architecture that combines the discriminative component with a generative component to impute the missing modality (\Cref{fig:model_architecture} B).